FAQ

 }

-You can use a commas to define fallback behavior (e.g., "useopen,newtab"
+You can use commas to define fallback behavior (e.g., "useopen,newtab"

 When windows.terminal.position

-the views window may be used to display the current frame, because nvim-dap
+, the main window may be used to display the current frame, because nvim-dap

 has its own internal switchbuf